-I know these are not excuses to abandon you and my blog, but I was really beginning to think I had nothing more to offer in this forum.
+I felt I had lost my voice, that I nothing more to say...I know these are not excuses to abandon you and my blog, but I was really beginning to think I had nothing more to offer in this forum.

 In this morning's New York Times magazine, former journalist Lori Gottlieb wrote a feature titled The Branding Cure, My so-called career as a therapist, about the dying practice of psychotherapy.
 As a newly minted psychotherapist, she sat in her empty office awaiting patients to flock to her door for her help.
 They neither flocked nor walked.
 They stayed away in droves.